 My editorial team and I continue to sift through thousands of stocks, digging deeply to discover which are ripe for spinoffs—and which spun off stocks may be in line for takeovers.
 We are carefully monitoring stocks that have drawn the attention of activist investors.

-Spinoffs, Takeovers and Special Situations will show you every special situation you can profit from in the months and years ahead.
+Spinoffs & Takeovers will show you every special situation you can profit from in the months and years ahead.

 We will also warn you about those that could be “value traps” for uninformed investors.